IgnacioMT/web-app-builder/README.md

 </div>
 ```

-Create your components and controllers
+Create your components and controllers.
+Any change in your controller variables will be reflected on your views

 ```javascript
 $(function () {